 Education Founded in 1955, the Faculty of Pharmaceutical Sciences offers degree programmes on undergraduate (M.Sc., Dr. Pharm), postgraduate and Ph.D. levels.
 It is the only pharmaceutical faculty in the world to offer education in three languages.
 The Hungarian, English and German programmes provide students with knowledge that is recognised and has a high market value all over the European Union and beyond.

-Talent Fostering There is an excessive demand for admission to the Faculty every year, and a large number of gifted students enrol, who have already achieved success at high school scientific competitions.
+Talent Support There is an excessive demand for admission to the Faculty every year, and a large number of gifted students enrol, who have already achieved success at high school scientific competitions.
 Talented students are rapidly integrated into research projects under the guidance of dedicated supervisors, and take part in student research conferences at the University, as well as at national and international levels.
-These students often proceed to Ph.D.
-Schooland.
+These students often proceed to the university’s Ph.D.
+Schools.

 Career Opportunities Graduates of Semmelweis University’s Pharmacy programme have numerous career opportunities to choose form.
 Whether these professional pharmacists decide to seek employment in public or hospital pharmacies, the pharmaceutical industry, health authorities, regulatory agencies, or academia, statistics show that they generally obtain their desired job within 21 days of graduation.